 This is one of the biggest and most diverse night-time ambience sound effects libraries on the market.
 More than 100 hours of recording production time has gone into this release.
 This is literally worth one month of good and healthy sleep.

 Listen to the magical silence of dormant villages and moody church bells ringing in the distance providing you that uncomfortable ghost town mood.
 The scene that I recorded could be so quiet, that I was really pushing the limit of my Sennheiser MKH 8000 Microphones.
-When it gets that quiet, single sound events can travel longer through the air that they literally melt into the background and get a part of the ritual of silence that happens every night providing to the careful listener those special moments.
+When it gets that quiet, single sound events travel longer through the air in a way that they melt beautifully into the background.
+As I recorded these sounds I was witness of the ritual of silence that happens every night providing to the careful listener those special moody moments.

 Nights in the Suburbs consist of very light pedestrian and traffic activity.
 You can hear quiet streets, dogs barking and cats yowling and hissing in the distance.
 The anthrophonic sounds do dominate, but they are much lighter and more reduced than during the day.
 This is especially true for urban nights, where you still got the most human activity at night, but it’s still more reduced that during the day.
 This is especially true for traffic noises.
 Wide square really begin to shine with a more reduced background noise level.
 I also tried to highlight the more subtle buzzing and hum sounds to build you a nice construction set for you ambience design toolkit.